 By Elizabeth Argyropoulos of Bourgeois Alien

-A version of this post was originally published on Bourgeois Alien
+A version of this post originally ran on Bourgeois Alien

 About the Author

 Elizabeth Argyropoulos, also known as, “Bourgeois Alien” on Twitter and on her website by the same name, has always thought of herself as funny…but not funny, “ha ha” more of a, “ha ha, wow…that’s sad” kind of way.
 She has a degree in English Lit and studied improv at Second City in Chicago.
 While living in Chicago, she met, married, and moved to Greece for a almost a decade with her perfectly loud Greek husband.
 While in Greece, together they produced an even louder Greek-American son.
 They now all live in happily Florida, where they all fear they’ll be eaten by gators or man-size mosquitoes.